aiplanethub/supervised-learning-regression/linear-regression/539-Evaluating a Regression Model.md

 This is an important question and we get used to learning these measures over time.
 Sharing some resources with you all so that it helps you understand what metrics to be used in the context of solving a regression problem.

 * https://medium.com/usf-msds/choosing-the-right-metric-for-machine-learning-models-part-1-a99d7d7414e4
-(you may ignore “Bonus” section in the article for time being)
+(you may ignore the "Bonus" section in the article for the time being)

 **Note**: Gradient Descent is a slightly advanced topic.
-Feel free to skip it if you don’t want to go into maths at all.
+Feel free to skip it if you don't want to go into maths.

 ## Gradient Descent

-Gradient is another word for "slope".
+The gradient is another word for "slope".
 The higher the gradient of a graph at a point, the steeper the line is at that point.
 A negative gradient means that the line slopes downwards.

 ### Finding the gradient of a straight-line graph